2snufkin/notes/GitHub/Local.md

 5. Git will complete the rebase, and you will have a single squashed commit with the combined changes.

+## Deleting Commits
+`git reset --soft HEAD~1`: to remove the last commit but keep the changes.
+`git reset --hard HEAD~1`: to remove the last commit and discard the changes.
+`git commit --amend`: to modify the last commit.
+`git revert HEAD`:  if the commit has been pushed to a shared remote repository.
+This command creates a new commit that undoes the changes introduced by the last commit.

 ### Modifying the Most Recent Commit